lucjanzak/ram-machine/README.md

 ```
 LOAD =4
-STORE 2
+STORE 2   ; Stores the number "4" at register r₂
 LOAD =7
-STORE 4
+STORE 4   ; Stores the number "7" at register r₄

-WRITE =2 ; Writes the number 2 to the tape
+WRITE =2  ; Writes the number "2" to the tape
-WRITE 2  ; Writes the number 4 to the tape (the contents of the register r₂)
+WRITE 2   ; Writes the number "4" to the tape (the contents of the register r₂)
-WRITE *2 ; Writes the number 7 to the tape (the contents of the register r₄)
+WRITE *2  ; Writes the number "7" to the tape (the contents of the register r₄)
 ```

 Some operand types are incompatible with certain instructions.
 For example, you cannot store values to literals; therefore, the `READ` and `STORE` instructions cannot take literal operands.